-You may contact the custodian of records for currently enrolled students at the appropriate campus address listed on pages 7-8.
+You may contact the custodian of records for currently enrolled students at the appropriate campus.
+Contact information for each campus is listed at beginning of the handbook.

-You may contact the custodian of records for students who have withdrawn or graduated at 8500 North Kings Highway, Texarkana, Texas 75503.
+You may contact the custodian of records for students who have withdrawn or graduated at: 8500 North Kings Highway Texarkana, Texas 75503.